 Sunday 29 August 1965.
 The bill for DB&B at the Oban Kings Arms Hotel was £2 2s 6d.
 I then drove back south via Perth, across the Forth Bridge at Edinburgh, and so to RAF Topcliffe (where I called in for a free snack in the Officers’ Mess).
 Finally back to Mildenhall where I arrived at 01.55 on Monday morning.
 1,246 miles in total.

 Why such a long journey in such a short time?
 You may well ask.
 At 0730hrs on Monday 30 August I took over as the Duty Staff Officer at HQ 3 Group Mildenhall.
 I had already been briefed that my new Boss there, Air Vice-Marshal Denis Spotswood, was a stickler for discipline - especially time-keeping.
 At about 8.30am on the way to his office, the air vice-marshal called into my office to ask me if I had anything to report.
 Naturally he was not asking about my weekend although he did know where I had been - he knew everything his staff officers did on and off duty.
 There was a very active Cold War going on and he was in charge of half of Britain’s nuclear defence force.
 He didn’t need to ask a junior flight lieutenant whether anything was going on; if anything had been, I would have been the last to know about it!

-The following day, 31 August 1965, Henri Mignet, a well-known aircraft designer died at the age of 71.
-The only reason I knew of him was because he was displaying his then famous Pou du Ciel (Flying Flea) aeroplane barely three miles from our house on the very day I was born (see this page).
+Tuesday 31 August 1965.
+Henri Mignet, a well-known aircraft designer died at the age of 71.
+The only reason I know of him was because he was displaying his then famous Pou du Ciel (Flying Flea) aeroplane barely three miles from our house on the very day I was born (see this page).